danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 # Security Considerations

+In near future, content delivery networks, sensitive domains and endpoints will migrate to TLS 1.3 and ECH.
+If the attacker's network conveys the same encrypted revolver's identity as the legitimate network, it will not have any visibility into the private and sensitive information about the target domain.
+However, the attacker's network will have visibility into the traffic metadata like destination IP address.

 The network authentication mechanism relies on an attacker's inability to obtain a signed certificate for the victim's domain name.